IIITLucknowSWEngg/CSITTeam005/Assignment1/URD.md

   - I can check rankings or leaderboards to see where I stand in comparison to friends.

 **Requirements:**
-- I need access to friends' progress data and achievements to compare with mine.
+- I need access to friend's  progress data and achievements to compare with mine.
 - I need options to send and receive challenges from friends.

 **Expectations:**